University of Victoria | Student Housing & Dining

 -

-Design includes a central refrigeration heat recovery system, air source heat pumps for generating domestic hot water, kitchen exhaust heat recovery system, and optimized passive design strategies
+The design includes a central refrigeration heat recovery system, air source heat pumps for generating domestic hot water, a kitchen exhaust heat recovery system, and optimized passive design strategies

 -

-Incorporates mechanical systems catering for special ceremony essential to the indigenous group at the university
+Incorporates mechanical systems catering for special ceremonies essential to the Indigenous group at the university

 Photo Credit: Perkins & Will